johno/generator-rework/app/templates/_README.md

 Crafted with <3 by <%= name %> ([@<%= twitterHandle %>](https://twitter.com/<%= twitterHandle %>)).

-This package was initially generated with [yeoman](http://yeoman.io) and the [p generator](https://github.com/johnotander/generator-p.git).
+This package was initially generated with [yeoman](http://yeoman.io) and the [rework generator](https://github.com/johnotander/generator-rework.git).